wild-cabbage/bluestampportfolio2/index.md

 My second modification was to add a servo to act as a door--when the servo moves 90 degrees, the "door" opens, and when the servo moves to 0 degrees, the "door" closes.
 The main command to open the door is "Tom, open the door", and the main command to close the door is "Tom, close the door".
 The servo uses an external power source with a battery holder and four AA batteries instead of the raspberry pi's power source because the LED is already drawing power from it (reference [Schematic (modification 2)](###Schematic-(modification-2)) .
 The servo has an attachment to make it more clear that it is turning instead of relying on the gears inside or looking at the top of it too closely.

+### Challenges

+---

+This modification entailed many challenges, especially around finding the correct servo code to use.
+From researching online, I originally chose a code that used the RPi.GPIO library, and it worked; however, when I moved that code into the voice assistant code, there were errors.
+I later found out that the errors occurred because RPi.GPIO *references* lgpio, a library that I used for my voice assistant code, so I tried converting all of my servo code to lgpio.
+All the functions instantly became more complex and more importantly, the code did not end up working.
+I started looking toward other libraries, like gpiozero, specifically the Servo and AngularServo libraries, but the servos ended up jittering and not moving the full way.

 # Final Milestone